Chandni97/Monster-Battle/README.md

 ### Click on run, point the camera at the image and enjoy the game.

-### TO DO
-1. Integrate IBM Watson Assistant for help with the game.
-1. Allow player 1 and 2 to input an unique number to add it to the pubnub channels so that multiple players can play using the same pubunb account.

 ## Rules of the Game

 1. Player 1 has to start the game before Player 2